jolexa/blog.jolexa.net/content/post/remembering-sept-11.md

     - /2008/09/remembering-sept-11/
 ---

-I know, cliche as this post may be&#8230;I remember all too well where I was on Sept 11th.
+I know, cliche as this post may be...I remember all too well where I was on Sept 11th.
 US History class in 9th grade.
 Sitting in the desks watching CNN.

 I think this is real touching and a very good job by Team Fastrax, a skydiving team of really experienced canopy pilots.
 Original post can be seen [here][1] on the PD blog.
 They are jumping at ground zero with 7 US flags of various sizes trailing thier canopies.
 The plan was to drop all the flags at the same time at approximately 10:30am ET, the time when Twin Tower two fell.